 Final Summary: Is Life Insurance an Asset?

-In some cases, certain types of life insurance policies, such as whole life or universal life insurance, can accumulate cash value over time.
+In some cases, specific life insurance policies, such as whole life or universal life insurance, can accumulate cash value over time.
 This cash value can be considered an asset as it can be borrowed against or used as a source of funds in times of need.
 However, it’s important to note that the primary purpose of life insurance is to provide a death benefit to your beneficiaries upon your passing.